Program overview

 Program Overview

 Earn your Honours Bachelor of Engineering in Electrical Engineering at Sheridan College!
 This innovative program is the first of its kind in Ontario to receive accreditation from the Canadian Engineering Accreditation Board (CEAB).
 This accreditation ensures that graduates possess the necessary academic qualifications for licensure as professional engineers (P.Eng.) in Canada.
-The program emphasizes practical experience, allowing students to apply theoretical knowledge in real-world settings.
-With a focus on user-friendly solutions, students will engage in hands-on learning and develop skills that are highly sought after in the engineering field.
+The program emphasizes practical experience, allowing students to apply theoretical knowledge in real-world settings, preparing them to become job-ready electrical engineering graduates.

 Program Structure

-The Honours Bachelor of Engineering in Electrical Engineering program is designed to be completed in 4 years (8 semesters) at the Davis Campus in Brampton.
+The Honours Bachelor of Engineering in Electrical Engineering program is designed to be completed in four years at the Davis Campus in Brampton.
 The program structure includes:

-• Hands-on learning with up to 50% of class time spent in labs.
+• Hands-on learning through labs, comprising up to 50% of class time.

 • Specialization options in the third and fourth years, focusing on either energy or mechatronics.